Uzzi Ornan: Social activism

 In 1950 he founded the League Against Religious Coercion, in which he served as secretary and chairman until 1967.
 In the 1970s he was chairman of the Israeli Secular Movement.
 He was an opponent of circumcision.
 His remarks about religious coercion have led to complaints from Knesset members and human rights groups to incite violence.
 He said in an interview that "without a rebellion it is doubtful whether the religious coercion will change" to the reporter's question about the nature of the rebellion Arnon answered "one that even involves suspending people on an electricity pole".
-On another occasion Ornan said to a religious Knesset member Nissim Zeev during a talk show: "You should be thrown into the sea, and all your schools should be closed".
+On another occasion Ornan said to a religious Knesset member Nissim Ze'ev during a talk show: "You should be thrown into the sea, and all your schools should be closed".
 Ornan corrected himself later he meant only to throw the schools to the sea, not the people, as one might understand.

 Since the 1990s he has been active in the "I am Israeli" movement, which strives for equality among all Israelis, by dropping the nationality from the formal government registration of each citizen or revising the nationality to include "Israeli" as an option.
 To this end, several appeals were submitted to Israeli courts.